angry-tony/HELK-wiki/Kafka.md

 ## Are you receiving logs from producers?
 You can confirm that you are ingesting logs to your Kafka brokers by running the following commands:
 ```
-sudo /opt/helk/kafka/kafka_2.11-1.0.0/bin/kafka-console-consumer.sh --bootstrap-server 192.168.64.131:9092 --topic winlogbeat --from-beginning
+sudo /opt/helk/kafka/kafka_2.11-1.1.0/bin/kafka-console-consumer.sh --bootstrap-server 192.168.64.131:9092 --topic winlogbeat --from-beginning
 ```
-If you are running your HELK as a Docker container make sure you are inside of the container before running that command.
+Make sure you are inside of the container before running that command.
 You can access your container by running the following:
 ```
-sudo docker exec -ti helk bash
+sudo docker exec -ti helk-kafka-broker bash
 ```